AromaKitsune/Windows-XAML-Styles/README.md

 4. Click "Details", then "Install".
 5. Go to the "Advanced" tab.
 6. Clear everything in the "Mod settings" text box.
-7. Go to this GitHub repo.
+7. Copy the JSON code from this GitHub repo.
-8. Open the JSON file for a specific process.
-9. Copy the whole code.
-10. Go back to the Windhawk app.
-11. Paste the JSON code into the "Mod settings" text box.
+8. Paste the JSON code into the "Mod settings" text box.
-12. Click "Save", and the changes take effect instantly.
+9. Click "Save", and the changes take effect instantly.

 ### Lock Screen, System Settings